evitanegara/Weather-Prediction-Using-Timeseries-Data/README.md

 ---

-## ✅ Conclusion
+## Forecast Visualization

-This project demonstrates a complete end-to-end machine learning pipeline for agricultural weather forecasting using 40 years of solar radiation data.
-From preprocessing and exploratory analysis to model tuning and future prediction, the workflow highlights best practices in time-series forecasting and supports the development of climate-aware agricultural planning tools.
+- All models effectively captured the seasonal trend of solar radiation.

----
+- For future prediction, all the models show an upward pattern, which makes sense because these models have effectively captured the seasonal and diurnal patterns present in the historical data.
+The upward trend observed in future predictions is likely a reflection of seasonal increases in solar radiation.

-## 📬 Contact
+##  Contact

 For questions, feedback, or collaboration inquiries: **evitanegara@gmail.com**